How To Obtain Your Texas Life & Health Insurance License

 Complete a Texas Insurance Pre-Licensing Course

 If you would like to sell insurance in Texas, you must pass a licensing exam.
 To prepare for the Texas licensing exam, you will need to take an insurance pre-licensing study course.
+You will need the knowledge from a course to pass the examination, especially if you're new to the industry.

-Pass Your Texas Insurance Licensing Exam
+Pass Your Texas Insurance License Exam

 Before scheduling your exam, you will need the following:

-- Legal name, address, Social Security number, daytime phone number, and date of birth
+• Legal name, address, Social Security number, daytime phone number, and date of birth

-- Name of the exam
+• Name of the exam that you wish to take

-- Preferred exam date and test center location
+• Preferred exam date and test center location

 What to Bring